 (f) leave any fire unattended.

-(2) A Superintendent may issue a permit authorizing a person described in subsection (3) to have in their possession, store or use any explosive in a Park, where that person is authorized under the Explosives Act to have in their possession, store, use, make, manufacture or sell such an explosive in any other part of Canada.
+(2) A Superintendent may issue a permit authorizing a person described in subsection (3) to have in his possession, store or use any explosive in a Park, where that person is authorized under the Explosives Act to have in his possession, store, use, make, manufacture or sell such an explosive in any other part of Canada.

 (3) A permit referred to in subsection (2) may be issued to the following persons:

-(a) a person engaged in construction or demolition work who requires the explosive for their work;
+(a) a person engaged in construction or demolition work who requires the explosive for his work;

 (b) a person representing an organization retained by written agreement with the Director to present a reenactment of a historic event or other program for the education or entertainment of the public; and

 (c) a person in the employ of Her Majesty in right of Canada whose duties include the presentation of programs for the education or entertainment of the public.

 (a) transport explosives through a Park in accordance with the Explosives Act or any provincial regulation respecting explosives; or